Sven-I-Am/php-blackjack/README.md

 # Nice to have
 1. Implement a betting system :heavy_check_mark:
-2. Implement the blackjack first turn rule: if the player draws 21 the first turn: he directly wins.
-If the dealer draws 21 the first turn, he wins.
-If both draw it, it is a tie.  :x:
-   1. When you implement both nice to have features, a blackjack means an auto win of 10 chips, a blackjack of the dealer a loss of 5 chips for the player. :x:
+2. Implement the blackjack first turn rule :heavy_check_mark: